cjohns26/Naive-Bayes_Credit-Card-Dataset/README.md

 # Naive Bayes on Credit Card Dataset
-In this experiment I trained my model on 10,000 records and looked at the 5 features which are Geography, isActiveMember, HasCrCard,Balance,CreditScore and then the class of Exited which is binary 1 or 0, the goal is to use the 5 features to predict the class.
-Then the accuracy of the model was tested on 2,000 records (83/17 train test split)
+please see [report.pdf](https://github.com/cjohns26/Naive-Bayes_Credit-Card-Dataset/blob/main/Naive-Bayes-Algo/report.pdf) for full description.

+The algorithm assumes that the probabilities of features are independent of each other.
+The experiment is based on training the model on 10,000 records of credit card data, focusing on five features: Geography, isActiveMember, HasCrCard, Balance, and CreditScore.
+The goal is to predict the class (Exited) based on these features.
+The model’s accuracy is then tested on 2,000 records, resulting in an accuracy of 80.50%.
+However, further analysis reveals that the training data heavily favors the 0 class, which explains the model’s tendency to predict 0 consistently.
+Future work could involve manipulating the test data to observe if the model ever predicts the 1 class.
+Overall, the Naive Bayes algorithm shows promise in predicting the class but may require further refinement and evaluation with balanced data.